A Glug of Oil

 2. Add a tiny amount of vegetable oil and mix together.
 Using your hands the mixture over both sides of the chicken.

-3. Gloves would be good or your fingers will be stained yellow from the turmeric as that's what happened to mine!
+3. Gloves would be good here, or your fingers will be stained yellow from the turmeric as that's what happened to mine!

-5. Cook till the skin is nicely browned then turn for just a minute.
+4. Heat a tablespoon of oil in a large frying pan and add the chicken pieces skin-side down.
+Cook till the skin is nicely browned then turn for just a minute.
 Remove the chicken from the pan and set aside.

-8. Make up the chicken stock and crumble in the saffron, stirring well to dissolve.
+7. Make up the chicken stock and crumble in the saffron, stirring well to dissolve.

-9. Add the preserved lemons and a good squeeze of runny honey.
+8. Add the preserved lemons and a good squeeze of runny honey.

-10. Give everything a good stir, put the chicken back in making sure it sits skin side up on top of everything.
+9. Give everything a good stir, put the chicken back in making sure it sits skin side up and on top of everything.
+Put the lid on your Tagine or casserole and pop into a preheated oven for about an hour.

-12. Have a check on it and stir in the olives you can add a little water if you really need to but I don't think you will.
+10. Have a check on it and stir in the olives you can add a little water if you really need to but I don't think you will.

-13. Pop the Tagine back in the oven for another half an hour to an hour by which time your kitchen will smell amazing and everything will be delicious.
+11. Put the Tagine back in the oven for another half an hour to an hour by which time your kitchen will smell amazing and everything will be delicious.

-14. Scatter the torn coriander leaves and serve piping hot with some couscous and flatbread for dipping.
+12. Scatter the torn coriander leaves and serve piping hot with some couscous and flatbread for dipping.

 Did you make this recipe?